 Model complexity and the rate of scientific discovery accelerated under NEES.
 Tests in the 1990’s were often performed by one or two researchers, involved several tens of sensors, and took two to four weeks to complete.
 Tests under NEES were often performed by teams of two to ten researchers, involved a couple hundred sensors, and took four to twelve weeks to complete.
 The increase in model complexity and sensor details are illustrated by these photos from circa 1999 (pre-NEES) and 2005 (post-NEES upgrades).

 From 2004-2014, the CGM was home to the NSF-funded NEES@UC Davis experimental site – one of fourteen national shared-use equipment sites operating as part of the NEES network.
 Midway through NEES operations, Professor Ross Boulanger became Director (2009) and Dan Wilson became Associate Director (2010).
 Throughout NEES, the CGM continued to expand its base of external users and international collaborations.
 For example, seventeen of the twenty four NSF and shared-use projects performed at UC Davis from 2004-2014 were led by Principal Investigators outside of UC Davis.
 Altogether, research projects in this decade involved more than thirty different faculty members and almost fifty researchers (typically graduate students) from more than twenty different institutions.

-From 2016-2020, the CGM will serve as a equipment facility in NSF-funded Natural Hazards Engineering Research Infrastructure (NHERI) network, along with six other national shared-used equipment facilities.
+From 2016-2020, the CGM will serve as a equipment facility in NSF-funded Natural Hazards Engineering Research Infrastructure (NHERI) network, along with several other national shared-used equipment facilities.
 NSF support for the CGM is provided under Awards CMMI 1520581 (2016-2020) and CMMI 2037883 (2021-2025).
 Additional details about NHERI can be found at the DesignSafe-CI website (designsafe-ci.org).
 The CGM looks forward to continuing to expand its base of external users and supporting a broad range of natural hazards engineering research projects.